yousef19-meet/y2s18-html/README.md

 Try using both color, background-color, and text-align.

 ### 3. Commit your changes.
-Remember to `git add` your file, and then `git commit -m "your message"` to save it to the local repository.
+Remember to `git add` your file, and then `git commit -m "your message"` to save it to the local repository, and then `git push` to push it to GitHub so it's on the remote server.

 ### 4. Check off with an instructor or TA.